RobRendell/gTove/README.md

 ### Features

+* Templates with height appear half below the map.
+* Starting a gesture on a mini with locked position prevents camera movement.
+* Some way to ignore gestures on a large template attached to someone (e.g. light source) - "lock position" equivalent.
+* Restrict minis to some sane distance from the maps, so you don't accidentally send them to infinity with a very oblique camera angle.
 * Option to make dice rolls remain in "order" rather than sorted by value.
+* Scenarios should save custom column details (from the tabletop), and on load attempt to find equivalents for missing columns, offer to add new columns, or some other form of reconciliation (possibly with manual input from the GM).
 * Add ability to customise dice bags.
     * Players should be able to create their own personal named custom dice pools.
     * Re-order dice bag?
 Personal, or global (GM only), or both?